 Across the nation, all students have access to high quality college and career pathways that prepare them for lasting success in college, career, community, and life.

-ConnectEd partners with communities to transform education through Linked Learning, ensuring that all students, regardless of background, graduate ready for college, career, and life.
-Linked Learning combines strong academics, demanding technical education, and real-world experience.
+ConnectEd partners with school, district, and community leaders to transform education through Linked Learning pathways so that all students, regardless of background, are prepared to succeed in college, career, community, and life.